 Computer science majors Andy Choi, Omar Farooq, Pardeep Banwait, and Alexandru Pana teamed up to win the Royal & Company challenge at the RamHacks hackathon at VCU, earning a $1,000 award.

 Computer Science majors Becca Funke and Jackson Taylor are currently studying abroad at the Aquincum Institute of Technology in Budapest, Hungary.
-Representatives from AIT will be on campus March 31 at 4:00 PM in Jepson Hall, 212C.
+You can read all about Becca's adventures abroad on her blog.
+Students interested in learning more about AIT can meet with representatives from the program who will be on campus March 31 at 4:00 PM in Jepson Hall, 212C.

 In physics professor Matt Trawick's lab, students like Greg Hamilton, '17, are honing their research skills